1. HOME

 Which of these alternatives is more effective from your audience's point of view (POV)?

-Or would you rather hear about the visit AND see a few carefully chosen photographs and some Russian souvenirs?
+Or would you rather hear about it AND see a few carefully chosen photographs, along with a few Russian souvenirs?

 The 'hear and see' option wins hands down.